Course Outline, Schedule and Assignments

 - assignments: p.
 183

-Properly preparing your music for the rehearsal on Nov.
-10th will account for 10% of your grade.
+Properly preparing your music for the rehearsal will account for 10% of your grade.
 For the remaining 90%, every assignment will be equally weighted and will receive a grade out of 10, which will be factored into your final grade.
 Assignments will be discussed and graded in class.
 There will be no final exam.
 Late and incomplete assignments will not be accepted and will receive a grade of zero.
-A mid semester progress report will be e-mailed from the instructor on Friday, Oct.
-7th.
+A mid-semester progress report will be e-mailed from the instructor.

 *The course content, schedule and grading scheme are subject to change at the instructor’s discretion.